necraidan/reject-all-for-privacy/README.md

 # reject-all-extension
-Reject all ad agencies on your page
+Reject all ad agencies on your page.

+This extension can help you to reject all toggle button in this kind of page.

 Chrome and Firefox extension.